-Many people think that “time is money,” often focusing every waking hour on trying to make those dolla dolla bills, y’all.
+Many people think that “time is money,” often focusing every waking hour on how to make money online or a million other ways to stack those dolla dolla bills, y’all.
 While that may be a real hustler’s approach to success, truth is, it’s not the way to actually be successful most of the time.

 Let’s face it, if you’re always focusing on money, it’ll consume you.
 After all, your perception becomes your reality, and living by the whole “time is money” mantra adds pressure to either make more of it, save more of it, or be more frugal and avoid spending it because your mind’s preoccupied thinking about it.
 That’s not good.

 So how can somebody ditch this idea and start focusing on the things that matter most in order to be productive?
 According to Ashley Whillans, a behavioral scientist and assistant professor at Harvard Business School, it’s all about focusing on your time.

 Whillans mentions her experiences surveying thousands of adults from all different types of classes, saying that two things stand out the most among all of them: Time and money.
 Unfortunately, with most people putting too much energy into working and making money and not on prioritizing time, they’re often losing more than winning.

 Per CNBC/Make It, those who ditch the “time is money” approach to life and, instead, focus on a time-centric mindset have a lot of benefits.
 Take a look below at a few.

 - Higher levels of happiness: People gain half as much happiness from valuing time more than money as they would from being married.
 This boost holds across demographics: It’s not explained by how much they make, their educational background, the number of kids they have or their marital status.

 - Better social connections: Focusing on time encourages us to put our social relationships first.
 Even fleeting social interactions (e.g., chatting with that person you always see on the bus) can play a significant role in reducing time stress and increasing happiness.